igorski/drunk-dragon-vs-the-drag-queens/README.md

 * When vacating building/shop as effect timeout is exceeded, close active screens before showing dialog
 * Animate player position on map (pulsating circle)
 * Waypoint path finder should not go over exits when calculating path inside building (exists are only valid as destination tile)
-* Render map on status screen only after opening the screen (show message during render)
 * Display product capabilities in shop display
 * Allow to loan money, starts action by which you need to have repaid the person OR ELSE!
 * status screen implement handleInventoryClick for liquor types (also see item-actions)